andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 }
 ```

 And that's it!
-We have successfully integrated Markdoc with Remix, including frontmatter support, styling, and mapping custom React components to Markdoc nodes and tags.
+We have successfully integrated Markdoc with Remix.

 Final code: